Scherzer shines as Mets cool off Braves 4-1 in series opener

 Scherzer had nine strikeouts with no walks in his second consecutive impressive start after missing almost seven weeks because of an oblique injury.
 The right-hander threw six scoreless innings, allowing only two hits, with a season-high 11 strikeouts in a no-decision against Cincinnati last Tuesday.

+“I feel like the injury is really behind me now,” he said.

-The successful return of the three-time Cy Young Award winner boosts hopes New York can hold off Atlanta, the defending World Series champion.
+The successful return of the three-time Cy Young Award winner boosts New York hopes it can hold off Atlanta, the defending World Series champion.

+Mets manager Buck Showalter said Scherzer overcame the challenge of “facing a really good team on the road in an atmosphere that was conducive to the home team.
+He’s a difference-maker.”

-The Mets led the Braves by 10 1/2 games on June 1, but the lead was cut to 1 1/2 games entering the series.
-The Braves were 29-8 and the Mets were 19-16 in that span entering Monday night.
+The Mets led the Braves by 10 1/2 games on June 1, but the lead was cut to 1 1/2 entering the series.
+The Braves went 29-8 and the Mets were 19-16 in that span going into Monday night.

 Through 6 2/3 innings, Canó had Atlanta’s only hit off Scherzer, a single past Guillorme’s glove at second base with two outs in the third.

-Riley lined a homer over the left-field wall with two outs in the seventh, cutting New York’s lead to 2-1 and ending Scherzer’s shutout bid.
+Riley lined a homer over the left-field wall with two outs in the seventh, ending Scherzer’s shutout bid.
 Marcell Ozuna followed with a double down the left-field line, but Scherzer pumped his right fist after striking out Eddie Rosario to end the inning.

-Canó added a single off Adam Ottavino with two outs in the eighth and moved to third on a double by Ronald Acuña Jr. Ottavino escaped on Dansby Swanson’s groundout.
+Canó singled off Adam Ottavino with two outs in the eighth and moved to third on a double by Ronald Acuña Jr. Ottavino escaped on Dansby Swanson’s groundout.

 Fried (9-3) gave up two runs on five hits and five walks, matching his career high, in five innings.
 He also walked five batters in a 9-3 win over the Cubs on June 25, 2019.